viraj1485/KmpNoteApp/README.md

 📝 KMP Notes Application

-A Kotlin Multiplatform Notes Application built using Jetpack Compose and shared business logic, targeting Android and iOS.
+A Kotlin Multiplatform Notes Application built using Compose multiplatform and shared business logic, targeting Android and iOS.
-The app allows users to create, view, and manage notes containing plain text, HTML content, and PDF links with a clean, modern UI.
+The app allows users to create, view, and manage notes containing plain text, HTML content and display pdf in the webview.

 📚 Libraries Used